poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 N/A

-## Monitor: Check for Understanding/Formative Assessment
-Make sure that the pins for head and arms are correct and the breadboard is completed correctly.

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Coding: For students who have a hard time making their robots move, look at their code and act it out.
 There is usually a missing pause or not moving the servo motor back to its original position.